-Apply the raspberry-chipotle barbecue sauce to low and slow pork ribs during the last hour of cook time.
-Sauce your chicken thighs and legs during the last 30 minutes of cook time.
+Apply the raspberry-chipotle barbecue sauce to low and slow pork ribs during the last 20 minutes of cooking time.
+Sauce your chicken thighs and legs during the last 30 minutes of cooking time.

-You can also use it as a table sauce or serving sauce.
 If you are making smoked chuck roast, I recommend shredding or slicing the meat and topping it with this barbecue sauce.
-It makes an excellent addition to pulled pork, brisket, and chuck roast sandwiches!
+It also makes an excellent addition to pulled pork, brisket, and chuck roast sandwiches!